14 min read

-In today’s digital world, when a general contractor needs a construction site sign or a new restaurant owner needs a channel letter sign, they don’t flip through a phone book.
+In today’s digital world, when a general contractor needs a construction site sign or a new restaurant owner needs a channel letter sign, they do not flip through a phone book.
 They pull out their phone and search online.
-An incredible 98% of consumers now search online to find local businesses.
-This is where a strong sign company SEO strategy becomes non negotiable.
+Sign company SEO is the process of optimizing your website and online presence to appear at the top of those search results for the services you offer.
+With an incredible 98% of consumers now searching online to find local businesses, a strong sign company SEO strategy is non negotiable.
 It’s the engine that places your business directly in front of potential customers at the exact moment they need your services, ensuring you get the call instead of your competition.
 Effective SEO helps you show up in those critical “near me” searches, which happen over 1.5 billion times every month.

 Your Starting Point: Common Challenges for Sign Companies